dave-hudson/c8/doc/c8_integer_is_negative.md

 auto is_negative() const noexcept -> bool;
 ```

-Determine if this object has a value that is negative.
+Determines if this object has a value that is negative.

 ### Return Value ###